usnistgov/hyperspy_tutorial/instructions/index.rst

     >>> import hyperspy.api as hs

-If this returns to the Python prompt (which looks like ``>>>``) without error, then the installation was successful and you should be all set to use HyperSpy.
+If this returns to the Python prompt (which looks like ``>>>``) without error (it may take a few moments the first time you run this command if your machine is not too powerful), then the installation was successful and you should be all set to use HyperSpy.
 Press ``Ctrl-D`` to exit the Python interpreter and return back to the Anaconda Prompt.

 HyperSpyUI
 ^^^^^^^^^^

-While most users use Jupyter Notebooks and the programmatic interface to HyperSpy for their analyses, there is a user interface available that can accomplish a number of tasks and allow you to quickly browse through multiple data files.
-To install it, run the following from the Anaconda Prompt:
+While most HyperSpy users find Jupyter Notebooks and the programmatic interface to be the best for reproducible analyses, there is a graphical user interface available that can accomplish a number of tasks and allow you to quickly browse through multiple data files.
+To install it, run the following from the Anaconda
+Prompt:

 ..  code-block:: bash